psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

 You can find many, many icons online too.
 Here are two great reousrces:

 [The Noun Project](https://thenounproject.com/) — Create an account to download SVG on PNG icons.
 Most icons are licensed under Creative Commons, so you should credit the author somewhere on your website.

 [Google Material Design ](https://material.io/icons/)— Icons from Google's overarching "Material Design" UI system.
 According to Google, these icons are "available under the Apache License Version 2.0.
 We'd love attribution in your app's "about" screen, but it's not required"

-#### Step 6.
-Create the desktop layout

 #### Step 7.
 Export

+See instructions in Exercise 2.